wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 The command under "Run PHPStan" can be configurable to your requirements in the same way you can configure the command when running PHPStan locally.
 I've written this workflow to run PHPStan at a default level on all files within the project (this workflow hasn't fired `composer` yet, so will not have the unnecessary and inefficient step of running it on your `vendor` folder) so here I would recommend having a configuration to pull in that sets your entire project's Rule Level.

 Your legacy project now has a strategy for scrubbing up your code, and pipelines to stop new bugs appearing in commits while performing analysis against the baseline for all the existing code.
-It's this kind of setup that can give you far more confidence in committing to the project while giving insights as to where the likely areas as that need refactoring to take out tech debt. \
+It's this kind of setup that can give you far more confidence in committing to the project while giving insights as to where the likely areas that need refactoring to take out tech debt. \

 ### Last, but not least: static analysis vs. tests

 I say this loudly, especially for the folks at the back: PHPStan and any other static analysis tool is not a replacement for your tests!
-The way I would frame it's usage is that a test suite and PHPStan *compliment each other* in assessing the quality of your code.
+The way I would frame its usage is that a test suite and PHPStan *complement each other* in assessing the quality of your code.

 It's a misconception that it means you have less need for a test suite.
 The most important thing here is that **static analysis cannot test your domain logic**.
 While it might seem an obvious statement, it's worth noting that it can be confusing as PHPStan **can** eliminate the need for certain tests.
 An example of this would be an `instanceOf` test, that asserts that a class being created is the end result of a process.
 PHPStan can remove this requirement, as it provides the analysis needed to eliminate this potential bug, but it *does not* know about your domain logic required beforehand - this is what you *do* need to test.

 #### And remember, there are alternatives!

 Did you give it a go?
 Not too keen on it?
-Everyone has their own preference, and while I'll sing my praises to [Ondřej](#Thanks) for his work on PHPStan, it's worth noting that there are several other tools that either perform the same job, or can be used in conjunction with PHPStan:
+Everyone has their preference, and while I'll sing my praises to [Ondřej](#Thanks) for his work on PHPStan, it's worth noting that there are several other tools that either perform the same job or can be used in conjunction with PHPStan:

 * [Psalm PHP (static analyser like PSPStan)](https://psalm.dev/)
 * [GrumPHP (task runner to fire a suite of code quality tools)](https://github.com/phpro/grumphp)